forestgrape/coronavirus/index.md

 ## Proposal of a Dry Form Transmission Model for the Betacoronavirus

 ### Note
-If the page is not shown correctly watch on https://github.com/forestgrape/coronavirus/blob/master/index.md
+* If the page is not shown correctly read on https://github.com/forestgrape/coronavirus/blob/master/index.md
+* References are redone at the moment they may not all point right

 ### Recent Updates
+- 27.3.20: References instead of numbered named by correspondence author.
-- 26.3.20:  Public Advice
+- 26.3.20:  Public Advice extended and clarified.
-- 25./26.3.20:  Aerosol and particle inhalation into the lung (more updates on the way)
+- 25./26.3.20:  Corrected and looked up aerosol/particulate inhalation.
+    In the first version I had written that aerosols don't enter the lung.
+Aerosols DO enter the lung.
+The train of thought yielding this: Entering the lung is halfway entering the body.
+So there must have been enough evolutionary pressure to prevent this.
+There are two mistakes:
+    1. The evolutionary roots of the lung are the alimentary system.
+Substances coming in were just cleared down.
+As we often do too, evolution usually rather than rebuilding from scratch it gradually bends things right.
+    2. The lungs developped before we were upright and in the original case the clearance of of aerosols is early and very good [Kleinstreuer](#Kleinstreuer).
+Ciliate movement works even uphill as every ski tourer knows.
+But there are limits, so a "workaround" evolved: clearance by macrophages.
-    * added Reference [21] showing particulates deposition both at inhalation and exhalation.
+* added Reference [Kleinstreuer](#Kleinstreuer) showing particulates deposition both at inhalation and exhalation.
 The first is import for infection, the latter both for spread and diagnostics.
-- 26.3.20: References grouped by topic, References are redone at the moment the may not all point right
+- 26.3.20: References grouped by topic

 ### Public Advice
-- Live a healthy lifestyle
-    * sleep enough, eat healthy and do a little sport

-  and especially avoid anything that weakens your immunsystem:
-    * avoid excessive caffeine, excessive sport, excessive alcohol ...

 Do NOT take Covid-19 lightly: it can be very serious in shortterm and if there are possible longterm effects is unknown.

 - The coronavirus transmission can be smoke like.
-A neighbours candle won't harm through doors.
-But if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is a good idea.
+A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is important.
 This can be the case in a train with people coughing or in a hospital treating Covid-19 patients.
-So:

 - Wear a mask in all indoor places where infectious people can be.
 So at least in all public indoor spaces.
 Reuse but put it into 60 to 70-degree hot water for 30 minutes every day.
-Chan et al. have shown that this inactivates the coronavirus [10] (it was shown for Sars-Cov-1).
+[Chan et al.](#Chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
 Ventilate your rooms regularly by opening all windows for 10 minutes.
 Don't have very dry air inside.
 Drying your freqeuntly washed cloths inside keeps the air humid.

+- Keep proper hygiene.

 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
-Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [7],[9].
+Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#Zhang), [Wong](#Wong).
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most common disease.

+- Live a healthy lifestyle
+    * sleep enough, eat healthy and do some sport

+    and avoid anything that weakens your immunsystem:
+    * avoid excessive caffeine, excessive sport (if in a risk region), excessive alcohol ...

 ### Abstract
 A new dry form transmission model for Betaviruses is proposed.
-It is known that Sars-Cov-1 has the unusual ability for viruses to survive in dry form, this makes a dry form transmission possible and also likely to occur since evolutionary "drive" is needed to devolop this ability.
+It is known that Sars-Cov-1 has the unusual ability for viruses to survive in dry form, this makes a dry form transmission possible and also likely to occur since evolutionary drive is needed to devolop this ability.
-The transmission models described in literature [a recent recommended review is 19]  for viruses are:
+The transmission models described in literature (a recent recommended review is [Herfst](#Herfst)  for viruses are:
 * Contact (direct and indirect via fomites)
 * Droplets
 * Aerosols